-Most alcohol abuse education is ineffective.
-It’s sometimes even counter-productive.
-Often young people begin drinking to defy authority.
-It’s important that we effectively teach young people about the dangers of alcohol abuse.
+Most alcohol abuse education is not effective.
+It’s sometimes even counter productive.
+Often young people begin drinking to defy adults.
+It’s important that we teach young people about the dangers of alcohol abuse.
 We must also prepare them to drink safely.
 That is, if they choose to drink when they’re of legal drinking age.

 Harm reduction doesn’t dictate to students.
 It prepare them to make careful choices about abstaining or drinking.
 Of course, some students will continue to drink.
 So it also teaches ways to avoid abusing alcohol.

-Harm reduction is non-authoritarian.
-It also treats students with respect.
-Therefore, students are less likely to begin drinking to defy adult authority.
+Harm reduction treats students with respect.
+So they’re less likely to begin drinking to defy adults.

 Ineffective Alcohol Education

 We have proof about what doesn’t work.
-Although they continue to be used, “scare” tactics are not effective.
-Teaching that alcohol is a poison.
+“Scare” tactics are not effective.
+Nor is teaching that alcohol is a poison.
 That parents who enjoy a drink are drug users.
 Or that drinking is a gateway leading to hard drug use.
-And showing pictures of cirrhotic livers.
+Nor is showing pictures of cirrhotic livers.
 These things have never been effective.
-They weren’t when temperance activists used them.
-And they aren’t when we use them today.
+The weren’t when temperance activists used them.
+And they aren’t when we use them now.

 Effective Alcohol Education

-It’s clear that simply teaching abstinence is ineffective.
+It’s clear that simply teaching abstinence is not effective.
 Most young people drink.
 But we can continue to teach them abstinence.
 At the same time we can teach them how legal drinkers can avoid alcohol abuse.
 This prepares them for adulthood.
-At the same time it gives potentially life-saving knowledge for those who choose to drink before age 21.
+It also gives life-saving knowledge for those who choose to drink before age 21.

 Standard DrinksAmong many other things, we can teach them these things.